pytorch/pytorch/benchmarks/inference/README.md

 ### Running a single benchmark

-The togglable commmand line arguments to the script are as follows:
+The togglable command line arguments to the script are as follows:
   - `num_iters` (default: 100): how many requests to send to the backend excluding the first warmup request
   - `batch_size` (default: 32): the batch size of the requests.